-Despite it’s tropical appearance the hardy evergreen cabbage palm thrives on the Systematic Beds.
+Despite its tropical appearance the hardy evergreen cabbage palm thrives on the Systematic Beds.

-A member of the Agave family (Agavaceae) Cordyline australis is a native of New Zealand, and was introduced into cultivation in 1823.
+A member of the Asparagus family (Asparagaceae) Cordyline australis is a native of New Zealand, and was introduced into cultivation in 1823.
 It is a distinctive, structural species which can reach 10 m in height.
-It has an erect trunk, at the top of which sits a dense head of arching, sword-shaped leaves.
-Large panicles of small white flowers are produced in summer, and these are followed by white, or blue-white berries which persist through winter.
-It grows well in milder areas given a sunny site and well-drained soil.
+It has an erect trunk, at the top of which sits a dense crown of arching, sword-shaped leaves.
+Large panicles of small white flowers are produced in summer, and these are followed by white, or blue-white berries which persist throughout winter.
+C. australis is referred to in Māori as ti kōuka, and the cabbage-like stems were stripped, cooked, and eaten as a bitter vegetable, and the fibres were used to produce ropes, baskets, mats, capes and sandals.
+C. australis thrives in milder areas of the British Isles given a warm, sunny site and fertile, well-drained soil.